rlorigro/jungle_gym_cpp/README.md

 ### 1. Vanilla Policy Gradient [^1]

-This method is the basis for a large family of modern RL algorithms which operate by directly maximizing the expected reward or value of the steps taken by a policy.
+This method is the basis for a large family of modern RL algorithms which operate by directly maximizing the expected reward or value of the actions taken by a policy.

 #### Action sampling
 $$